2017 10

 1986 Leoville Las Cases 97+p

 Tasted in June 2025.
-This is a very powerful wine with strong notes of blackcurrants, black winter truffles, tobacco, and leather.
-It is vibrant and has a strong backbone, great depth and length, a remarkable midpalate, and is sophisticated with a memorably long finish.
+This is a potent wine with strong notes of blackcurrants, black winter truffles, tobacco, and leather.
+It is vibrant, with a strong backbone, great depth and length, a remarkable midpalate, and a sophisticated finish that is memorably long.

 1985 Leoville Las Cases 94-95p